Skip to content

 4. Map to IPv4 address: the internal IP of the XplicitTrust asset.

 5. Enable Port Forwarding.
 Protocol: UDP.
-External and Mapped port: the port value from the management console.
+External and Mapped port: the port value from the Admin Console.
 Save.

 Step 3: Create an inbound firewall policy